kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ##### Filter Phase and Device Selection

 **Filter phase**: For a given node, the scheduler evaluates each device.
-A device whose parent slice declares `sharingAffinity` is a candidate ONLY if:
+A device whose pool declares `sharingAffinity` (looked up via the pool's metadata slice) is a candidate ONLY if:

 1. It has sufficient consumable capacity (KEP-5075).
 2. The device's `AffinityStates[deviceID].Status` is not
    `AffinityStatusUnreconstructable`.
-3. For each (extractor, opaque-config-object) pair where the opaque config is in scope for this request (per-request scoping via `DeviceClaimConfiguration.Requests`), every CEL expression in the extractor's `cel` map evaluates successfully and returns a string value.
+3. For each extractor in the pool's `sharingAffinity` list whose selector (if set) matches the candidate device's attributes (extractors without a selector are considered applicable to every device in the pool), the scheduler evaluates the extractor's CEL expressions against every opaque-config object in scope for this request (per-request scoping via `DeviceClaimConfiguration.Requests`).
+Every CEL expression in the extractor's `cel` map must evaluate successfully and return a string value.
 CEL evaluation errors, non-string returns, missing fields, or cost-budget exhaustion cause the device to be filtered out for that claim and an Event to be emitted.
-4. Across all (extractor, opaque-config) pairs and all CEL keys, the non-empty returns are unioned into the claim's effective affinity map.
-The map must cover **every key the slice declares** (Strict Gating); a missing key for any declared name filters the device.
-   Two pairs producing the same key with different non-empty values is treated as a self-inconsistent claim and the device is filtered out.
+Extractors whose selector does not match the candidate device are skipped — their `cel` map is not evaluated against this device.
+4. Every applicable extractor's group is fully satisfied — every key in each such group's `cel` map produces a non-empty return across the claim's opaque configs (Strict Gating, per-group, all-or-nothing, applied across all applicable groups).
+The contributions from satisfied groups are merged into the claim's effective affinity map.
+Two contributions producing the same key with different non-empty values are treated as a self-inconsistent claim and the device is filtered out.
+Two applicable extractors declaring the same key name are treated as a ResourceSlice author error (key collision); the device is filtered out for that request and an Event is emitted so the driver can republish the slice with deduplicated keys or tightened selectors.
 5. The device's `AffinityStates[deviceID].LockedAffinity` is either
    empty (unlocked) OR matches the claim's effective affinity map exactly for ALL extracted keys.

-If a device has `AffinityStates[deviceID].Status == AffinityStatusUnreconstructable`, or if the effective affinity map does not cover every key the slice declares (missing or empty for any declared name), or extraction fails (any reason in #3), the device is filtered out for sharing-affinity scheduling.
+If a device has `AffinityStates[deviceID].Status == AffinityStatusUnreconstructable`, or if no applicability group is fully satisfied by the claim, or extraction fails (any reason in #3), the device is filtered out for sharing-affinity scheduling.
 This is the safe default: the driver declared that sharing requires scheduler-readable extraction, and a scheduler that cannot reconstruct the current or requested affinity state cannot evaluate placement safely.
 Claims that do not